Detail Page

 • AP Physics II - 345II

-This course delves deeply into the topics of thermodynamics, fluids, electrostatics and DC and RC circuits, magnetism and electromagnetic induction, light and optics, as well as atomic and nuclear physics.
+This course delves deeply into the topics of thermodynamics, fluids, electrostatics and DC and RC circuits, magnetism and electromagnetic induction, light, and optics, as well as atomic and nuclear physics.
+Students are required to take the AP Physics II exam.

 • Biomedical Science - 386